 Aug 12, 2020

-According to Google Trends, the number of times “insomnia” was searched by Americans the past few months hit a record high.
+According to Google Trends, the number of times “insomnia” was searched by Americans in the last year hit a record high.
 It’s not outrageously surprising given how much stress and anxiety we are experiencing.

 However, to say sleep is one of the most important pillars of health would be an understatement.

-Sleep is not just a passive process - it is an active process that helps our body repair, maintain our youth, brain function, muscle mass, regulate our hormones.
+Sleep is not just a passive process - it is an active process during which our brain and body go through different stages to:

 I was a true insomniac due to a variety of different medical reasons.

 I had so much trouble falling asleep at night.
 This terrible pattern led to painful migraines, a heavy reliance on all kinds of caffeine I could get my hands on throughout the day, and a dependence on wine for at least a couple of hours of sleep per night.

 It was a long time coming, but with lifestyle changes and addressing root causes were (mercury toxicity being a big one), I finally moved towards nipping the problem in the bud.

 In this blog post, I’m sharing some of my sleep hygiene tips hoping that they’ll be helpful to those experiencing similar sleep issues.

 - Most people can agree that quarantine and shutdown have severely disrupted our regular routines.
 Although we’re not driving to work like we used to, going to the gym at our regular workout time, or even changing out of our pajamas, it’s important to establish some sort of everyday routine.
 This is because our circadian rhythm (an internal clock run by your brain that repeats every 24-hours) thrives on regularity.
 So, when we’re going to bed past 2:00 am, our bodies kind of freak out and become seriously confused.
 Sticking to the same bedtime from before the shutdown can help improve sleep quality and boost deep sleep.